bbnowhere/campusqr/README.md

             Make sure the website is configured with https protocol without https protocol the app will not send the data to the server.

 We are now done with configuration.
-Now users can scan the QR codes placed in the different sections and authenticated users can check the data by login to the website.
+Now users can scan the QR codes (https://github.com/bbnowhere/campusqr/tree/app/QRCODES) and authenticated users can check the data by login to the website.